|►||Middle East Home|

 1968: Department of Near Eastern Studies established

-1974: U.S. Department of Education funds first National Resource Center-Middle East
+1974-to present: U.S. Department of Education funded National Resource Center-Middle East

 1991: Interdisciplinary Ph.D.
 Program in Near & Middle Eastern Studies established